-With cafes & restaurants seeming to almost match the number of residential houses in more recent years, it’s all too easy to procrastinate over the endless choices.
+With cafes & restaurants seeming to fast overtake the number of residential houses in recent years, it’s all too easy to procrastinate over the endless choices or make the wrong decision with one of the enticing tourist traps.

 Poonie’s Kitchen $$